 - See the Facilities list on page 18 for a full description of each location abbreviation. - The description of the courses showing "ITINERARY" as a location requires the ability for students to traverse uneven ground and negotiate stairs. - Volunteers handle registration information in a confidential manner.
-If you have concerns or questions about privacy, contact the Program Coordinator at (310) 434-3851.
+If you have concerns or questions about privacy, contact the Program Coordinator at 310-434-3851. - Schedule is subject to change.